BIOS3000 – Design and analysis of biological studies

 Recommended previous knowledge

-A background in elementary programming equivalent to the content of BIOS1100 – Introduction to Computational Modelling in the Biosciences is strongly recommended.
+A background in elementary programming equivalent to the content of BIOS1100 – Introduction to computational models for Biosciences is strongly recommended.

 - 10 credits overlap with BIOS4000 – Design and analysis of biological studies.